osmarbetancourt/betancourt-osmar-portfolio/README.md

 * **Backend Service:** A Python web service running Django, connected to a Render PostgreSQL database and a **Persistent Disk** for media file storage.
 * **Frontend Service:** A Node.js web service running the React application.
-* **Custom Domains:** Configured to use `www.betancourtosmar.com` for the frontend and `api.betancourtosmar.com` for the backend.
+* **Custom Domains:** Configured to use `www.betancourtosmar.com` for the frontend.
 SSL certificates are automatically managed by Render.

 ## Content Management

-* Log in to the Django Admin at `https://api.betancourtosmar.com/admin/` using your superuser credentials to add, edit, or delete portfolio projects.
+* Log in to the Django Admin at `http://localhost:8000/admin/` using your superuser credentials to add, edit, or delete portfolio projects.
 Images uploaded here will be stored persistently.

 ## Troubleshooting Local Development